Tools and Equipment

 You can search the schematics for what’s next in line, then go back up to the top where the drawings are located, but that’ll take forever when working in real life.
 With ZXW Tools dongle, you can see what component is next in line very quickly.

 We sell the dongle in our online store.
-You can also buy it from Amazon with free prime shipping.
 The dongle is just a security key that allows the downloadable software to work.
 The software is updated automatically via the internet with the latest iPhones versions.
 But the dongle only works for a year before the subscription will need to be renewed.
 This tool is essential for iPhone repair though.

 Solder, Flux, Isopropyl Alcohol, etc.